2019 SOR-sponsored Travel Grant Award Winners

 Jane Oh, SPT, CSCS, USAW-1 – Columbia University

-I have been a member of the Section on Research since joining my research team at Columbia University.
+I have been a member of the Academy of Physical Therapy Research since joining my research team at Columbia University.
 As a first year student, Dr. Rao, our professor in Evidence Based Practice, taught me how to approach and critically analyze a study.
 Dr. Timmerberg and Dr. Said then took me under their wing to investigate “The Relationship Between Functional Movement Assessments and Injury Risk in Division I Male Soccer Players”.
 Following their guidance, I developed a better understanding of the need for and the value of sound research.
-Three years later, as a Combined Sections Meeting (CSM) presenter, I see my vested interest in scientific inquiry has evolved into something greater: a platform to converse and learn from other scholars.
+Three years later, as a Combined Academys Meeting (CSM) presenter, I see my vested interest in scientific inquiry has evolved into something greater: a platform to converse and learn from other scholars.

 By entering a community of more seasoned, like-minded clinicians and researchers, I get to access what SOR offers through its vision: education, advocacy, and networking.
 This also paves a way to nurture ideas that may not be viable or gain momentum on its own—without that added spark of inspiration.
 I am impressed by the clinicians and researchers I’ve met at CSM.
 I intend to continue my professional growth by attending future CSM and APTA events which, in addition, will help me provide the best available evidence-based practice to my patients.